harshgoyal1806/demo/README.md

 # demo
-this a demo for git and github
+this a demo for git and github.